 Other Card Options that Might Interest You

 If you want a travel rewards credit card that comes with a lower annual fee, consider the United℠ Explorer Card.
 This credit card is also from Chase and offers many of the same benefits, including the buyer protections, travel insurance, and two passes to the United ClubSM per year.
-However, the annual fee is only $95, and you also get a free checked bag on every trip for both yourself and a companion.
+However, the annual fee is only $95 waived the first year, and you also get a free checked bag on every trip for both yourself and a companion.
 There is a condition, however, that you have to fly United.

 If you’d rather have no annual fee or you don’t often travel, consider the Chase Freedom® credit card.
-This credit card comes with an APR as low as 16.99%, and it offers 5% cash back on purchases in bonus categories up to $1,500 in combined purchases in bonus categories each quarter you activate.
+This credit card comes with an APR of 16.49% – 25.24% variable, and it offers 5% cash back on purchases in bonus categories up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Purchases outside of those categories earn you 1% cash back, and there’s no limit to how much you can earn.
 New members get $200 cash back after spending $500 within the first 3 months of getting the card, as well as 0% intro APR for 15 months on purchases and balance transfer.
 After that, it’s 16.49% – 25.24% variable.

 The Final Word